MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/get-service-status.md

 ---
 title: Get Service Status
-decription: This article describes about the Get Service Status activity and its use to check the status of a service on any computer. ms.custom: "" ms.date: "05/13/2016" ms.prod: system-center
+description: This article describes about the Get Service Status activity and its use to check the status of a service on any computer. ms.custom: "" ms.date: "05/13/2016" ms.prod: system-center